sole/mindblown.js/README.md

 ### Renderable

-Renderables are the base class for Slides.
-Each Slide is a Renderable, and might also have other Renderable children.
-They differ from standard `Object3D`s in two aspects:
+`Renderable` extends from `THREE.Object3D`.
+It differs from standard `Object3D`s in two aspects:

-* they have a few additional functions to render the current slide and all its children objects, if they are `Renderable`s as well.
+* it has a few additional functions like `render()`, `activate()`, etc.
-* they also have an `audioNode` property by default.
-If you object generates audio, the output should be connected to `audioNode` so the parent can connect the output of its children's `audioNode` to its own internal mixer, and so on.
+* it also has an `audioNode` property.
+If your object extending `Renderable` generates audio, the output should be connected to `audioNode` so the parent can connect the output of its children's `audioNode` to its own internal mixer, and so on.

+`Renderable`s are not meant to be instantiated directly, but used as a base class for other objects.
+They are the base for `Slide`, and they are the base for custom elements as well.

-#### Creating an instance of Renderable
+#### Inheriting from Renderable

-To make an object a `Renderable`, you need to call the `Renderable` function in your constructor, and also set the prototype of your object to be based on the `Renderable` prototype.
+To make an object extend from `Renderable`, you need to call the `Renderable` function in your constructor, and also set the prototype of your object to be based on the `Renderable` prototype.
 This gives you access to the base functions.
 For example:

 ```javascript